-<69> Section 3.1.7.1.5: Windows 2000, Windows XP, and Windows Server 2003 start the SendBaseSymmetricKeyCache Cleanup Timer (section 3.1.2.12) with a duration of the value of the SymmetricKeyShortLifetime ADM element if the newly created

-CachedSymmetricKey (section 3.1.1.3.3) ADM element instance rCachedSymmetricKey was added to the SendBaseSymmetricKeyCache ADM element and the timer is not already running.
+<69> Section 3.1.7.1.5: Windows 2000, Windows XP, and Windows Server 2003 start the SendBaseSymmetricKeyCache Cleanup Timer (section 3.1.2.12) with a duration of the value of the SymmetricKeyShortLifetime ADM element if the newly created CachedSymmetricKey (section 3.1.1.3.3) ADM element instance rCachedSymmetricKey was added to the SendBaseSymmetricKeyCache ADM element and the timer is not already running.
 Windows XP and Windows Server 2003 start the SendSymmetricKeyCache Cleanup Timer (section 3.1.2.11) with a duration of the value of the SymmetricKeyLongLifetime ADM element if the newly created CachedSymmetricKey ADM element instance rCachedSymmetricKey was added to the SendSymmetricKeyCache ADM element and the timer is not already running.

 <70> Section 3.1.7.7: On Windows NT, Windows 2000, and Windows XP, the acceptor refuses the connection when the number of open connections exceeds the number of Client Access Licenses (CALs).
 Multiple connections from the same initiator are counted as one.
-On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016, the acceptor does not verify access licenses.
+On Windows Vista7 and later client operating systems, and Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 and later server operating systems, the acceptor does not verify access licenses.
 Except on Windows NT, the acceptor also refuses the connection when the maximum number of sessions has been reached.
-The value for the maximum number of sessions can be set in the registry key HKEY\LOCAL\MACHINE\software\microsoft\msmq\parameters\MaxInSessions.
-When this key is absent, the default maximum is 0xFFFFFFF.
+The value for the maximum number of sessions can be set in the registry key HKEY_LOCAL_MACHINE\software\microsoft\msmq\parameters\MaxInSessions.
+When this key is absent, the default maximum is 0xFFFFFFFF.